 We all know that trading in the direction of a strong trend reduces risk.
-Trading in the right direction increases also your profit potential for sure.
+Trading in the right direction increases your profit potential.

-I have got something important for you today.
-It is the ADX or average directional index indicator.
+I have something important for you today.
+It is the ADX or Average Directional Index Indicator.
 Let me tell you about it.
-Adx is not a trend direction indicator; it is only a trend strength indicator.
+Adx is not a trend direction indicator, it is only a trend strength indicator.
 It tells you how strongly the price is moving in one direction, but not what that direction is, in other words, doesn’t tell you whether the price is moving up or down.

 - The ADX line itself,